istio/istio.io/content/en/docs/setup/install/multicluster/virtual-machine/index.md

     {{< /text >}}

-1. If the Kubernetes cluster makes workload requests to the virtual machine, the ports used in the requeest must be specified in cluster.env.
+1. If the Kubernetes cluster makes workload requests to the virtual machine, the ports used in the request must be specified in `cluster.env`.
 An example of exposing the `3306` and `8080` ports on the virtual machine:

     {{< text bash >}}